beginning of content

 Practising safe sex will also help prevent catching the disease.

-You can be effectively vaccinated against hepatitis A. Your doctor may suggest you be vaccinated if you're planning to visit a region where hepatitis A is common, including some overseas countries.
-In those regions, you should avoid food and drinks that may include or be washed in contaminated water.
+You can also be vaccinated against hepatitis A. Your doctor may suggest you are vaccinated if you're planning to visit a region where hepatitis A is common.

 Hepatitis A vaccine

-Vaccination is your best protection against hepatitis A. This table explains how the vaccine is given and whether it is on the National Immunisation Program Schedule.
-Some diseases can be prevented with different vaccines, so talk to your doctor about which one is appropriate for you.
+Vaccination is your best protection against hepatitis A. This table explains how the vaccine is given and who is covered by the National Immunisation Program Schedule.

 What age is it recommended?